ElegantEngineeringTech/laravel-seo/README.md

         | Default Robots
         |--------------------------------------------------------------------------
         |
-        | This is the default value for the <meta name="robots"> tag.
+        | This is the default value used for <meta name="robots">
-        | Refer to Google’s documentation: https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag?hl=en
+        | See Google documentation here: https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag?hl=fr#directives
         |
         */
         'robots' => 'max-snippet:-1,max-image-preview:large,max-video-preview:-1',

         /*
         |--------------------------------------------------------------------------
-        | Default Sitemap Path
+        | Default Sitemap path
         |--------------------------------------------------------------------------
         |
-        | This is the default value for the <link rel="sitemap"> tag.
+        | This is the default value used for <link rel="sitemap">
-        | You can use a relative path (e.g., "/sitemap.xml") or a full URL (e.g., "https://example.com/sitemap.xml")
+        | You can use relative path like "/sitemap.xml" or url like "https://example.com/sitemap.xml"
         |
         */
         'sitemap' => null,